shooshtarilab/RegSCOUT/README.md

 ### --jaspar_mtx:
 In conducting TF analysis this pipeline uses the JASPAR TF binding profile database.
 If the user has downloaded position frequency matrices (PFMs) from JASPAR placed into a single file.
 This <ins>path</ins> to this file can be provided using this parameter.
 Alternatively, if the user would prefer not to upload such a file, this parameter can be set to none (i.e., --jaspar_mtx none).
 RegSCOUT in this case will obtain PFMs from JASPAR using the [JASPAR2024 library](https://bioconductor.org/packages/release/data/annotation/html/JASPAR2024.html).

-### --genome_built:
-This parameter can be set to either hg19 or hg38 depending on the human genome build used in the GWAS data provided to RegSCOUT.

-### --ci_gwas_dir:
-If the finemap parameter was set to Y, this parameter should not be used as fine-mapping results will automatically be passed to RegSCOUT for downstream steps.
-If fine-mapping was not conducted using RegSCOUT, this parameter should be set to the <ins>path</ins> to the fine-mapping results.

 ### --seurat_obj:
 The <ins>path</ins> to the Seurat object for the scATAC-seq data to be used in the integrative analysis.
 The provided Seurat object should have an Assay named "peaks" which holds a chromatin assay object created from the counts matrix of the scATAC-seq experiment.
 In addition, cell type labels should be provided as Idents in the Seurat object.
 The seurat object should be saved as an RData file.

-### --peak_th:
-This parameter is used to define a threshold, above which a open chromatin region is considered to be 'open' in a cell type.
-For example, if --peak_th is set to 0.1 (i.e., --peak_th 0.1), then greater than 10% of cells in a cell type must have nonzero scATAC-seq read counts at an open chromatin region, for an open chromatin region to be considered 'open' in that cell type.

-### --prom_th_up:
-This parameter is used to define the number of bases upstream a gene's transcription start site (TSS) that will be considered part of a gene's promoter.
-For example, if the user wants this value to be 2000 bases upstream the TSS they would set this parameter as 2000 (i.e., --prom_th_up 2000).

-### --prom_th_down:
-This parameter is used to define the number of bases downstream a gene's TSS that will be considered part of the genes promoter.
-See example for --prom_th_up.

-### --gencode_dir:
-The <ins>path</ins> to the [GENCODE gene annotation](https://www.gencodegenes.org).
-This gene annotation should be a gff3 file.

 ### <ins>Output files</ins>

-### atSNP_10runs_results.RDS
-An RDS file containing the results of 10 runs of the ComputePValues function of the atSNP R package which identifies the impact of SNPs on TF binding affinities.

-### Ci_effect_SNPs.txt
-A tab-separated file containing all identified effect-SNPs and their associated TFs.
-Effect-SNPs are SNPs which significantly affected the binding affinity of at least one TF.
-This file has 9 columns: SNP (the rsID of a SNP), CHR (the chromosome the SNP is found on), Pos (the position of the SNP on the chromosome), Locus (locus number), TF (TF whose binding affinity was significantly impacted by SNP), Raw_P_value (p-value before FDR correction), FDR_corr_P_value (p-value after FDR correction), log_like_ratio (the log likelihood ratio illustrating the impact of the alternative allele of a SNP on TF binding compared to the reference allele), and ppa (PPA of SNP).

 ### cell_peak.xlsx
 Table that provides genomic locations of peaks considered open in certain cell types (i.e., those that met the CI_thr).
 This table will have four columns: chr (the chromosome the open chromatin region is found on), start (start position of open chromatin region), end (end position of open chromatin region), and cell sub-types (all cell types in which a peak was considered open).